elastic/trigger-eui/README.md

     Your site is now running at `http://localhost:3000`!

-    Open the `my-eui-starter` directory in your code editor of choice and edit `src/pages/index.tsx`.
+    Open the `trigger-eui` directory in your code editor of choice and edit the files under `src/pages/`.
 Save your changes and the browser will update in real time!

-1. **Deploy your site to GitHub pages**

-    When you're ready to deploy and share your site, you can use the provided `yarn build-docs` script to do so.
-The first time you do this, you need to do some preparation:

-    1. Modify the `pathPrefix` option in `next.config.js` to reflect the name of your GitHub repo
-    1. Commit the above change
-    2. Create the GitHub pages branch: `git branch gh-pages`

-    Then whenever you want to update your site:

-    1. Commit any pending changes
-    1. Run `yarn build-docs`
-    1. Publish the `master` and `gh-pages` branches by pushing them to GitHub: `git push origin master gh-pages`
-    1. Edit your repository settings to ensure your repository is configured so that the `gh-pages` branch is used for serving the site.
-(You only need to do this once, but you that you have to push the branch before you can change this setting)
-    1. Access your site at https://your-username.github.io/repo-name

 ---